AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 I will let today's lesson sink in for now, as it might be sometimes hard to grasp.
 Don't hesitate to [try and test this code and variations of it in the Playground attached](/assets/Closure-Capture.playground.zip) to clearly understand how all of this works on your own.

-Once you've understood this more clearly, it will be time for the next part of this blog post, on which we'll talk about capturing variables _weakly_ to avoid reference cycles, and what `[weak self]` and `[unowned self]` all means in closures.
+Once you've understood this more clearly, you should be ready to go to the next level and look at how we can capture variables _weakly_ to avoid reference cycles, and what `[weak self]` and `[unowned self]` all means in closures.
+But that's an article for another day (and this one I'm not sure I will write to be honest, as there are already plenty of existing blog posts about `weak` and `unowned` all by themselves that already cover this topic nicely 🙂)

 _Thanks to [@merowing](https://twitter.com/merowing_) for the discussion about all those capture semantics we had in Slack and some revelations about captured variables being evaluated at closure execution time!
 You can visit [his blog here](http://merowing.info) 😉_
 {: .note :}